Maxkie1/GestureDetection_ML_ITA/README.md

 # GestureDetection_ML_ITA

-This project uses a convolutional neural network to recognize gestures from images of hands in a live video feed.
+This project uses a neural network to recognize gestures from hands in a live video feed.
 The recognized gestures are used to play a simple game.

 ## Usage